Kylemore Abbey: University of Notre Dame - Kylemore Abbey Global Centre

 Since 2015, the Abbey has a partnership with the University of Notre Dame of the US.
 The abbey hosts academic programmes for Notre Dame students, and the university renovated spaces in the abbey.
-The programmes started in 2016 with about 100 students moving to Kylemore, a dedication ceremony was attended by Fr.
-Timothy Scully, Justice Peter Kelly(President of the High Court of Ireland) and Mother Abbess Máire Hickey OSB of Kylemore, as well as the US and Canadian ambassadors.
-Notre Dame's Mendoza College of Business, some of its executive business programme, such as the Inspirational Leadership course at kylemore.
+The programmes started in 2016 with about 100 students moving to Kylemore; a dedication ceremony was attended by Fr.
+Timothy Scully, Justice Peter Kelly (President of the High Court of Ireland) and Mother Abbess Máire Hickey OSB of Kylemore, as well as the US and Canadian ambassadors.
+Notre Dame class offerings at the Abbey include some of its executive business programmes, such as the Inspirational Leadership, and creative residencies and courses.
 The art en plein air class and flute master class by Sir James Galway were also hosted in Kylemore.

-The Kylemore Abbey Biodiversity Stewardship Programme commenced in 2021 in partnership with the School of Natural Sciences, NUI Galway, to document and allow students to research the biodiversity of the Kylemore estate.
+The Kylemore Abbey Biodiversity Stewardship Programme commenced in 2021 in partnership with the School of Natural Sciences, University of Galway, to document and allow students to research the biodiversity of the Kylemore estate.

 Gardens

 The Estate includes large walled Victorian Gardens.
 Since the 1970s these have been open for public tours and nature walks.
 The Benedictine community has restored the Abbey's gardens and church with donations and local artisans in order to be a self-sustaining estate.
-The gardens include a Kitchen Garden and a flower garden, the original walled garden was laid out by head gardener, James Garnier in 1870.
+The gardens include a Kitchen Garden and a flower garden, the original walled garden was laid out by head gardener James Garnier in 1870.
 A complete restoration commenced in 1995.